akka/akka/akka-docs/src/main/paradox/cluster-usage.md

-Between different services [Akka HTTP](https://doc.akka.io/docs/akka-http/current) or [Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/) can be used for synchronous (yet non-blocking) communication and [Akka Streams Kafka](https://developer.lightbend.com/docs/alpakka/current/) for asynchronous communication.
+Between different services [Akka HTTP](https://doc.akka.io/docs/akka-http/current) or [Akka gRPC](https://developer.lightbend.com/docs/akka-grpc/current/) can be used for synchronous (yet non-blocking) communication and [Akka Streams Kafka](https://doc.akka.io/docs/akka-stream-kafka/current/home.html) or other [Alpakka](https://developer.lightbend.com/docs/alpakka/current/) connectors for integration asynchronous communication.
-[Alpakka](https://developer.lightbend.com/docs/alpakka/current/) provides many connectors for integration with external systems.
 All those communication mechanisms work well with streaming of messages with end-to-end back-pressure, and the synchronous communication tools can also be used for single request response interactions.
 It is also important to note that when using these tools both sides of the communication do not have to be implemented with Akka, nor does the programming language matter.

 ### Traditional distributed application